 2017 E-Cubed Grantee: Find good research collaborators who complement your strengths and grow with you in the work, particularly in difficult times.
 A second piece of advice is that the research will not go as planned.
 Build this truth into your research design.
 Finally, Dubai Cares and INEE will be your research champions.
 You could not ask for more thoughtful partners to accompany you in this work.

 Criteria for Funding

-Dubai Cares and INEE have designated the following criteria for E-Cubed funding.
-These criteria exemplify the E-Cubed approach to strengthening the EiE evidence base.
+Dubai Cares and INEE designated the following criteria for 2017-2021 E-Cubed funding.
+These criteria exemplified the E-Cubed approach to strengthening the EiE evidence base.

 Please see E-Cubed FAQs for specific information on these criteria.

 - Proposal outlines "usable" research which contributes to the evidence base in EiE by identifying and responding to a gap in data or evidence.

 - Research design, implementation, and dissemination is led by, and inclusive of voices of people and institutions within crisis-affected contexts.